bogdanbazarca/orm_morpheus_fraud_detection/README.md

 Optional: Pure XGBoost
 Two additional notebooks are provided to build a pure XGBoost model (without GNN) and perform inference using that model.
 1. train_xgboost.ipynb -> This will produce a XGBoost model under ./data/Sparkov/models directory.
 Note: Please be aware to set cell 2 with this value: DATASET = SPARKOV
-2. inference_xgboost_Sparkov.ipynb -> This is used for inference
+2. inference_xgboost_Sparkov.ipynb -> This is used for inference.
+Note: Please be aware to set cell 2 with this value: dataset_base_path = '../data/Sparkov/'